 Jill E. Purdy

-Jill Purdy is an associate professor and the director of graduate programs in the education department at Cedar Crest College.
+Jill Purdy is a professor and the chair of the education department at Cedar Crest College.

 "I teach at Cedar Crest to inspire students to become enthusiastic and knowledgeable educators who have a passion for the profession."

 Jill is a member of the following organizations:

 Dr. Melissa Kamyab earned her undergraduate degree in Elementary Education and Psychology from Moravian College, as well as both her master's degree in Reading and Doctor of Education from Lehigh University.
 She has worked at the elementary, middle, and secondary levels and has served as a college adjunct at Lehigh University.
 She holds a Reading Specialist Certificate, as well as Elementary and Secondary Principal Certifications, and the Superintendent's Letter of Eligibility.
 Presently, Dr. Kamyab teaches graduate and undergraduate courses in educational research, literacy teaching and learning, early childhood and secondary methods, and planning for agency and understanding, while also serving as the Director of the Graduate Program for the Department.
 In addition, she has served as the past faculty mentor to the Kappa Delta Pi Education Honor Society on campus.

 Dr. Kamyab is a literacy advocate; an avid reader herself, and a dedicated supporter of the public library.
 She has organized and participated in both One Book, One School as well as One Book, One City and World Book Night events.